Australia's largest food service rewards program where you earn 1 point for every $1 you spend. Know more

-Why tipping is on the decline and what that means for Australian food-service businesses.
-By Jane de Graaff.
+Why tipping is on the decline and what that means for Australian food-service businesses

 Tipping in Australia has long been a divisive topic.
 While plenty of diners feel it is a way to express gratitude when a food experience exceeds expectations, many feel anxious when confronted with the tip prompt during card payment – feeling it as an added expectation rather than a discretionary extra.
 There is also some concern about how these electronic tips are shared out to staff and the implications for a business in terms of tax – as explored by Caleb Bond in this opinion piece.
 Tipping is still very much optional in Australia and hospitality wages are considered reasonable, despite cost-of-living increases.
 There is, however, also no doubt that tipping is on the decline.
 InSeason chats to three food service professionals for their perspective.